freds-dev/ML4IM/README.md

 5. It conducts a one-sided paired t-test, testing the hypothesis that the fitness score for preprocessing method 1 is greater than that for preprocessing method 2 (`alternative = "greater"`).
 6. It prints the results of the t-test.

-Overall, this script is designed to statistically compare the fitness scores of two different preprocessing methods to determine if one method performs significantly better than the other.

 #### `paired_t_test_overview.R`
-This script is designed to compare multiple CSV files containing cross-validation results by performing a pairwise t-test on a weighted combination metric derived from each file.
-Here's a summary of what the script does:
+This compares multiple CSV files containing cross-validation results by performing a pairwise t-test on a weighted combination metric derived from each file.

 1. **Load Necessary Libraries**: It loads the tidyverse and broom libraries for data manipulation and statistical analysis.